Madein: 2022–2024: Pre-debut activities and debut as LimeLight

 On January 15, 2022, it was announced that MiU has signed a contract with 143 Entertainment, and is expected to debut in their upcoming girl group.
 On April 15, 2022, it was announced that Kim Su-hye has also signed a contract with 143 Entertainment.
-On August 16, 2022, 143 Entertainment announced that the group will be an expandable group with an unlimited amount of members.
+On August 16, 2022, 143 Entertainment announced that the group will be an expandable group with an unlimited number of members.
 The group will begin their activities with a pre-debut reality show Lululala and release an EP after the reality show ends.
-Kang Ye-seo and Mashiro Sakamoto are expected to join the group after the contract expiration of Kep1er.
-On September 27, LimeLight with the first three members: MiU, Su-hye, and Ga-eun had an early showcase for their pre-debut EP at Ilji Art Hall in Gangnam, Seoul.
+Kang Ye-seo and Mashiro Sakamoto were expected to join the group after the contract expiration of Kep1er.
+On September 27, LimeLight with the first three members: MiU, Su-hye, and Gaeun had an early showcase for their pre-debut EP at Ilji Art Hall in Gangnam, Seoul.
 On the same day, they released a music video for their first single "Starlight".
 The music video for their second single "Eye to Eye" was released the next day.
 On September 29, their self-titled pre-debut EP was released into various music platforms.

 On February 17, 2023, the group made their official debut with their EP Love & Happiness.
 The music video for the lead single "Honestly", which was released early on February 14, featuring iKon's Jay, whose group recently signed with their respective agency, and Bang Jae-min.
 On August 4, 2023, The group made their first comeback with their single album Madeleine.
 On December 27, 2023, it was announced that the group's next EP Last Dance will be their last as a trio.
 The group plans to re-organize and add more members.
 On January 11, 2024, the group made their comeback with their third extended play Last Dance alongside its lead single "Ta-Da!".